Electric shock in dogs

 Specialist referral centres may also be able to offer CT-scans or MRI-scans to better visualise damage to the skin, lungs and brain; this is usually reserved for severe cases after initial stabilisation.

 Treatment varies according to the severity and location of the injury.
-Many patients require a prolonged stay in a veterinary hospital due to the need for strong pain relief or breathing support.
+Many electrocuted dogs require a prolonged stay in a veterinary hospital due to the need for strong pain relief or breathing support.